radiantearth/stac-spec/commons/assets.md

 should be used sparingly.** It is primarily used to define properties at the Asset level that may be used during use of the data instead of for searching.

-For example, `gsd` defined for an Item represents the best Ground Sample Distance (resolution) for the data within the Item.
-However, some assets may be lower resolution and thus have a higher `gsd`.
-The `bands` field in combination with the EO extension defines an array of spectral bands.
-However, it may be useful instead to specify the bands that are used in a particular asset.

-For an example see the [sentinel2-sample](https://github.com/stac-utils/stac-examples/blob/main/sentinel2/sentinel2-sample.json).
-The Sentinel-2 overall `gsd` is 10m, because this is the best spatial resolution among all the bands and is defined in Item properties so it can be searched on.
-In the example Band 5 and others have a `gsd` of 20m, so that asset specifies the `gsd` as well, which overrides the Item `gsd` for this one asset.
-The example also includes reduced resolution versions of files included as assets, using `gsd` to represent the proper resolution.
+For example, `gsd` defined for an Item represents the best Ground Sample Distance (resolution) across all the bands within the Item.
+This best spatial resolution (for instance: 10m) is defined in Item properties so it can be searched on.
+However any particular band may have a different resolution (for instance: 20m) which is specified on the asset and overrides the Item `gsd` for this one asset.

-For `bands`, it could be put in Item properties as an array of all the bands, but in this case it's not.
-Instead, the assets each define an array containing the spectral band information for that asset (in the order the bands appear in the file).

 For examples of fields that this construct is recommended for, see the [section of STAC Best Practices](../best-practices.md#common-use-cases-of-additional-fields-for-assets)